We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 insert sim card

-Turn on the Bluetooth
+Turn On Bluetooth

 enable bluetooth